Rurik/CTF/Huntress_2025/rust_tickler_3.md

   while ((var_c0 & 0xfffffffffffffffe)
 ```

 There it is.
-This is doing the final XOR to get an MZ header.
-A second executable.
+This is doing the final XOR to get an MZ header: a second executable.

 ![](img/3_9.png)